 You have a new job, or you’re just done.
-You can’t wait to quit your job.
+So now, like millions of others every month, you have to figure out how to quit your job.

-It’s simple, right?
-You walk into your manager’s office, or HR, smile and say, “I’m quitting my job.
-I’m giving my two weeks notice.”
+It’s simple.
+You walk into your manager’s office, smile, and say, “I’m quitting my job.
+This is my 2-week notice.”

-Because of this, it’s worth planning your exit in detail.
+Because of that, it’s worth planning your exit in detail.

-Check out the 10-step infographic below for the highlights of what your plan needs to include.
+Check out the 10-step infographic below for what your plan needs to include.
 Then drill down for more detail in the narrative that follows the infographic.

 Confirm All Details of Your New Job Offer

-If you’re moving to a new job, be sure you have a solid offer before you quit.
+First, if you’re moving to a new job, be sure you have a firm offer before quitting.

-Michelle Petrazzuolo, SPHR, an HR manager and career coach, cautions you to wait to resign until:
+Michelle Petrazzuolo, an HR manager and career coach, cautions you to wait to resign until:

 Get Your Money Before You Quit

-Jeff Altman, a recruiter and career coach, reminds you to collect outstanding, non-salary compensation before you quit.
+Next, Jeff Altman, a recruiter and career coach, reminds you to collect all outstanding pay.
+Then quit.

-If you’re due a big commission, don’t give notice until the funds have been deposited and cleared your bank.
+If you’re due a hefty commission, don’t give notice until the funds have cleared your bank.
 The same goes for bonuses.

-Matt Franks, an entrepreneur, reminds you to collect information you’ll want in the future in your personal files and on your personal computer.
-That might include:
+Matt Franks, an entrepreneur, reminds you to collect the information you’ll want in the future.

-- Facts and data about your big accomplishments.
+- Facts and data about your significant accomplishments

 If I had a dollar for every resume client who wishes they had kept this type of information…

-That said, don’t break laws or violate your employment agreement when collecting this information.
-Employers get angry about that type of behavior.
+That said, don’t break laws or violate your employment agreement.

 Also, be aware that your boss might be expecting you to quit.
-Some firms now use bots to watch changes on your LinkedIn profile to predict your resignation (more here).
+Some firms use services that collect internal and external data to predict resignations.

 Create a “Turnover Report”

-Valerie Streif, a job search advisor, recommends creating a turnover report for your boss.
-It should include:
+Before you resign, Valerie Streif, a job search advisor, says to create a turnover report for your boss.

-How Much Notice Should I Give When I Quit My Job?
+How Much Notice Should You Give When You Quit Your Job?